All Episodes

 I've said before, I believe it is what makes us exceptional.

-There's never been an experiment like this, where you have people from every corner of the globe show up on in one place and say, based on these ideals, we hold these truths to be self-evident.
+There's never been an experiment like this, where you have people from every corner of the globe show up in one place and say, based on these ideals, we hold these truths to be self-evident.

 All men are created equal.

-That based on that and a constitution and a bill of rights and a democracy that we can somehow figure out how to get along.
+That based on that and a Constitution and a Bill of Rights and a democracy, that we can somehow figure out how to get along and maintain our private beliefs and pray to God in our own ways and

-and yet still decide that uh we are all Americans who can salute that flag and believe in a certain creed and defend this country and and try to make it better for each successive generation.
+retain aspects of the cultures that we bring from wherever it is that we're coming from, and yet still decide that we are all Americans who can salute that flag and believe in a certain creed and defend this country and try to make it better for each successive generation.

-And and I'm not alone in that belief.
+And I'm not alone in that belief.

 As I said, I think George W. Bush believed that.

-I I believe that people who I ran against, I know John McCain believed it.
+I believe that people who I ran against, I know John McCain believed it.

 I know Mitt Romney believed it.